Jaimeloeuf/relativity/README.md

 # relative-goto
-Visual Studio Code extension "relative-goto" allows you to jump to lines relative to the current line.
-Recommended to use together with the relative line settings in VS code.
+Visual Studio Code extension "relative-goto" allows you to jump to lines relative to the current line and select them if you wish.
+Should be used together with relative line numbers setting in VS code.

 ## Features
 - Jumps up and down in the same editor using relative line numbers as shown by relative line settings in vs code.
     - Positive numbers to jump down
     - Negative numbers to jump up
+- Select text using relative line jumping!
+    - Built on top of relative line jump, and the input works the same way.
+    - Allows you to select a block of text without using your mouse or touchpad by programmatically selecting from your current cursor position to the relative line jump position!
-- Keeps the current character number when jumping
+- Keeps the current character number when jumping / selecting
 - On extension activation, change settings to ensure that lines numbers settings uses relative lines.
 - Scroll / shift visible range to new position if the new position is out of visible range or if new position is the 'scrollOff' region.
 - Changes editor.lineNumbers settings on activation to use relative line numbers.